The Art of Herb Storage: Keeping Your Cannabis Fresh

 Optimal Temperature Range

-Maintaining the right temperature is crucial for preserving the quality of your cannabis.
+Maintaining the right temperature is crucial for preserving the quality of your herbs.
 Ideally, you should store your herb in a cool environment with a temperature between 60-70°F (15-21°C).
-Extreme temperature fluctuations can degrade cannabinoids and terpenes, so consistency is key.
+Extreme temperature fluctuations can degrade terpenes, so consistency is key.

 Controlling Humidity Levels